 At home she sits in her expressing bra, bottles attached to her boobs, slowly filling with milk.
-(I’ve still got my bra, and if you put it over your head the nipple holes match up to where your eyes are so you can wear it as a mask and terrify your children who caused all this.
-I wasn’t even any good at breastfeeding, and had to switch to formula, which my kids certainly loved though I’ll admit they’re now a bit dim.)
+(Very slowly in my case, and I had to switch to formula, which my kids loved though I’ll admit they’re now a bit dim.)

 Later a bag of Marlo’s expressed milk spills across the kitchen counter and I’m amazed she didn’t start crying, which is what I did, watching it on screen.